troyat88/README-GENERATOR/README.md

-# TROY
+# Node Generator
-by TRoy
+by Troy Atkinson

 ## Description
-TRoy
+Generates a README file for Github

 ## Table of contents
 [Installation](#Installation)